allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 ### Do we use MongoDB transactions at Allegro?

-That’s what this post is for!
+Not yet.
 We are evaluating transactions internally and are checking whether they would fit our use cases.

 ### Further reading